learnedsystems/CEB/README.md

   * Plan-Cost: this considers only left deep plans, and uses a simple user specified cost function (referred to as C in the paper).

+#### Notes on Postgres Plan Cost

+* What is a good cost?
+This is very context dependent; What we really care about is runtimes, but plan costs are nice proxies for them because they can be computed quickly, and repeatedly.
+But these costs don't have units.
+But, it can be helpful to compare them with the Postgres Plan Cost generated using the true cardinality as estimators (use flag: --algs true).

+* We can normalize these Postgres Plan Costs by dividing by the optimal cost OR subtracting the optimal cost; But it is not clear what is the best approach;
+For instance, it is common to see that some templates in CEB (e.g., 3a,4a),
+    have much lower magnitude of PPC (e.g., < 100k), while some templates have PPC in the order of > 1e7; For a particular query, if the optimal cost is 20k, and your estimator's cost is 40k, then this would lead to a relative error of 2.0; While for a large query, with an optimal cost of 1e7, and the estimator's cost of 1.5e7, would lead to a relative error of 1.5.
+But in these cases, as expected, we find the runtime differences to be more prominent in the latter case.

+#### Adding other DBMS backends
+We can similarly define MySQL Plan Cost, and plan costs using other database backends.
+Plan costs are computed using the following steps:

+1. Insert cardinality estimates into the optimizer; Get the output plan.
+(Note that since we used the estimated cardinalities, the cost we get for this plan does not mean much).
+1. Insert the true cardinality estimates into the optimizer; Cost the plan from the previous step using the true cardinalities.
+This reflects how `good` that plan is in reality; we call it the DBMS Plan Cost.

+These require two abilities: inserting cardinality estimates into an optimizer (typically, not provided by most optimizers), and then precisely specifiying a plan (for the step 2 above); It is usually possible to precisely specify a plan, although this can be tricky.
+An example of this process with PostgreSQL is in the file evaluation/plan\_losses.py; look at the function
+\_get_pg_plancosts;

+We've a mysql [fork](https://github.com/parimarjan/mysql-server) that implements these requirements; But it is somewhat hacky and not easy to use.
+We plan to eventually add a cleaner version to this repo.
+Similarly, you can add other database backends as well.

 ```python
 from query_representation.query import *